On Wednesday 27 November, at 6.30pm, we launch our Working Identies report at Queen Elizabeth II Centre, Westminster.

 The report's author is Cumberland Lodge freelance research associate Dr Eva Selenko, a Senior Lecturer in Work Psychology at Loughborough University.

-The launch will begin with short introductions from invited specialists, to highlight its key themes and recommendations.
+The launch will begin with reflections from Dr Selenko, followed by a short panel discussion to highlight and respond to its key themes and recommendations.

 Location details for the venue can be found here.

 Everyone is welcome to join us for the launch event, to receive a printed copy of the report and to hear from and interact with our guest panelists.
 Please feel free to share details with friends and colleagues who might be interested.